Node Deployment in Heterogeneous Rayleigh Fading Sensor Networks: Proof of Proposition

+Note that base stations are initialized by applying the Lloyd algorithm to the set of AP points, which is known to converge.
+Finally, the normalized flow matrix $\mathbf{R}$ is updated by applying Algorithm \ref{ergodic_capacity_optimize_Q_while_P_and_W_are_fixed_algorithm} and converges as shown in Appendix \ref{proof_of_ergodic_optimal_routing}.
+Thus, the initialization step which is outlined in Algorithm \ref{PEEL_Algorithm} will eventually converge.

-The proof of convergence for the initialization step is similar to that of Proposition \ref{convergence_of_pool_algorithm} in Appendix \ref{proof_of_pool_convergence} and is omitted here.
-In what follows, we demonstrate that none of the three steps in the PEEL algorithm will increase the objective function $\mathcal{D}_2$.
+Now, to establish the convergence of the PEEL algorithm, we demonstrate that none of the three steps in the PEEL algorithm will increase the objective function $\mathcal{P}$.
 Note that the term in Eq. (\ref{necessary_condition_ergodic_AP}) is the solution to the zero-gradient equation; thus, for a fixed $\mathbf{W}$, $\mathbf{R}$, $\mathbf{Q}$, and $\{p_j\}_{j\neq i}$, updating $p_i$ according to Eq. (\ref{necessary_condition_ergodic_AP}) does not increase the objective function.
 Similarly, updating $q_i$ according to Eq. (\ref{necessary_condition_ergodic_BS}) does not increase the objective function.
-Therefore, updating node deployment according to the PEEL Algorithm will not increase $\mathcal{D}_2$.
+Therefore, updating node deployment according to the PEEL Algorithm will not increase $\mathcal{P}$.
 Note that cell partitioning is updated iteratively in the PEEL algorithm as follows: in each iteration, two adjacent regions are selected and their common boundary is adjusted according to the optimal necessary condition; thus, the objective function either remains the same or decreases at each iteration.
 In the last step, the optimal routing that minimizes the upper bound on AP power consumption is calculated.
 If the resulting routing leads to a decrease in the original objective function, it will be preserved; otherwise, it will be discarded.
 Hence, the objective function does not increase as a result of the data routing update rule.
-Hence, Algorithm \ref{PEEL_Algorithm} generates a non-increasing sequence of $\mathcal{D}_2$ values, which proves its convergence since $\mathcal{D}_2$ is bounded from below by $0$. $ \blacksquare$
+Hence, Algorithm \ref{PEEL_Algorithm} generates a non-increasing sequence of $\mathcal{P}$ values, which proves its convergence since $\mathcal{P}$ is lower-bounded $0$. $ \blacksquare$